kingsburyjack/Mobile-Device-Keyboard/README.md

 I decided to leave in special characters because it allows us to autocomplete things like websites (using periods), numbers, and punctuation.

-To test, input the sentence to be trained with in the driver portion of the code in quotation marks and the key to look for:
+To test, input the sentence to be trained within the driver portion of the code in quotation marks and the key to look for:

 sentence = "INPUT SENTENCE HERE"